martinboers/plcnext-book/src/ch02-04-firmware.md

 ### But There's More!

 There are actually three firmware copies lurking on a PLCnext Control device, and all three may be different versions.
 The above procedure only replaces one of these three firmware installations.
-You will learn more about this in the next chapter.
+You will learn more about this in the next section.

 ### Other Ways to Upgrade Firmware

-There are currently many other ways to upgrade the firmware on the controller:
+There are currently many other ways to upgrade the firmware on the controller, including:

 * Using the `update-plcnext` script, as described in the [Firmware update][fw-update] section of the PLCnext Info Center.